Radhika-Envision/Upmark/src/util/README.md

 1. Copy `watchdog.yaml.SAMPLE` to `watchdog.yaml`.
 1. Edit `watchdog.yaml` to have your email credentials.
+1. Run `./watchdog-install-deps.sh`.
 1. Run `./watchdog.py --test` to send a test email.
 1. Verify that you received the test email.
-1. Run `./watchdog.sh` to install the cron job.
+1. Run `./watchdog-install.sh` to install the cron job.

 [main deployment docs]: ../../README.md